“Don’t be so touchy-feely”… heard from not too many people ever!

 It’s a type of hands-on therapeutic body treatment in which the therapist physically touches the patient in a specific way, including reflexology and various forms of massage.

 Chiropractors, remedial massage therapists, structural integrators, physical therapists, reflexologists, and yoga therapists – just to name a few.

 For more info on touch therapy-based modalities…

-Read more about EMMA’S AREAS OF FOCUS
+Read more about Emma’s primary AREA OF FOCUS:

 Touch therapies are not to be confused with Healing or Therapeutic Touch modalities – where therapists place their hands on or near their patient’s body with the intention to help or heal.

 According to the University of Minnesota’s Center for Spirituality & Healing, “the focus in a Therapeutic Touch therapy session is on balancing the energies of the total person and stimulating the body’s own natural healing ability rather than on the treatment of specific physical diseases.”

 There are many purported health benefits to Therapeutic Touch as well, but again, this post is about hands-on “touch therapies” like massage & structural integration.

 If you are interested in finding a qualified Practitioner in Australia or learning more about Healing/Therapeutic Touch modalities…